Government Medical Officers Association: Under Padeniya

-During the leadership of Anuruddha Padeniya the GMOA was heavily politicized becoming affiliated with the Sri Lanka Podujana Peramuna and the Rajapaksa Family.
-The GMOA frequently clashed with the 2015-2019 government, including organizing multiple strikes over several issues. including demanding of special admission criteria for children of its members to elite government schools bypassing the national government admission process of the Ministry of Education, demanding duty free vehicle permits by engaging in strikes when they were reviewed by government.
+During the leadership of Anuruddha Padeniya, the GMOA was heavily politicized, becoming affiliated with the Sri Lanka Podujana Peramuna and the Rajapaksa family.
+The GMOA frequently clashed with the 2015-2019 government, including organizing strikes over various issues, demanding special admission criteria for children of its members to elite government schools bypassing the national government admission process, and calling for duty-free vehicle permits.
 However in May 2017 GMOA head Anuruddha Padeniya was caught by the media granting appointments at six private hospitals during the time of a strike by the GMOA and other trade unions and MP Ranjan Ramanayake also got an appointment with him on a time during the strike and showed the receipt in social media and in a media conference.
 Dr.Padeniya quickly reacted by cancelling the appointments.
 OPD services and medical clinics of several government hospitals were crippled due to the strike but was ultimately considered a failure as many hospitals continued normal work and over 200 Trade Unions opposed the GMOA strike and accused them of attempting to return Mahinda Rajapaksa back to power.
 Rajapaksa personally visited Padeniya after handing over nominations in 2015 general election and Padeniya appreciated Rajapaksa for contesting.
 Some of the strikes were even carried out during epidemics such as influenza and dengue in the country on several occasions.